ahe24/ednc_edu/docs/deployment_guide.md

 NEW_SERVER_IP="YOUR_NEW_SERVER_IP"
 USERNAME="your_username"

-echo "🚀 Deploying ED&C Education System..."
+echo "🚀 Deploying ED&C Education System from GitHub..."

 # Check if required tools are installed
 if ! command -v node &> /dev/null; then